 Moreover, this figure remained very high over the years, showing that Spanish employees give a real importance to the balance of their meal at lunch time.

-In 2016, 60% of Spanish restaurants declared that they had a medium level of knowledge about balanced nutrition, and that they could learn some more.
-This figure has been increasing over the years, showing that an increasing share of restaurants are interested in knowing more about balanced nutrition.
+In 2019, 57% of Spanish restaurants report they have a medium level of knowledge on balanced nutrition, and that they could learn some more.

 In 2016, restaurants in Spain had rather positive opinions about balanced nutrition.
 62% disagreed or strongly disagreed that it took more time to cook healthy/balanced meals, and 46% that healthy meals did not taste as good as less healthy options and that preparing healthy/balanced meals was more expensive.